Monday, November 29, 2004

 "piffle".
 There are a number of comments over at his blog, at the end of the

-.
+last post.
 This is rather good, from Stuart L (bizarre blog): "People

 don't mind when politicians have affairs.
 But they hate it when hosts of 'Have I